adeeweller/adeeweller.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About"
+title: ""
-layout: single
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 classes: wide
 ---